edhowland/viper/CONTRIBUTING.md

 ### Rubocop

 Viper attempts to adhere to the Ruby style guide as used by the Rubocop lint checker.
-Currently there some configurationsettings in the top level viper directory.
+Currently there some configuration settings in the top level viper directory.
 The file is .rubocop_todo.yml
 You can run rubocop with this configuration with the following command: